Sculpture show - West Dean Gardens August 2017

 The college wanted to take more of a cultural/arts stance and asked me to create some Xlilita themed areas in the gardens alongside an art trail to link to Edward James Xilitla gardens.

-After an initial manifesto was written by myself artists were able to attend initial meetings and show interest.
+After an initial manifesto was written by myself, artists were able to attend initial meetings and show interest after a public open call.
 This then led us to form a collective group who began using ‘found items’ to metaphorically and visually represent reference to the Xilita gardens that would then spark a conversation about Edward James and his involvement overseas.

 Below is my personal submission: